Sterling drops as safety sought, UK data weighs

 The single currency has chart support around 83.00 pence from a trendline drawn from this year's low, but a break below there would target the January low of 82.22 pence.

-"Another bout of euro zone tension would increase the risk of more QE but this would place more pressure on the euro," said Jane Foley, senior strategist at Rabobank.
+"Another bout of eurozone tension would increase the risk of more QE but this would place more pressure on the euro," said Jane Foley, senior strategist at Rabobank.
 "We would currently view upticks in euro/sterling as selling opportunities."
-(Reporting by Anirban Nag; editing by Stephen Nisbet)
+(Reporting by Anirban Nag; editing by Patrick Graham)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Updates story, adds fresh quote)